Skip To Main Content

 Capital Reserve Fund

-The district is seeking approval to create the "2025 Capital Reserve Fund”.
+• Proposition 3 - Create the “2025 Capital Reserve Fund”.
 This reserve will be used to pay for future capital improvements to district facilities and sites.
-The $2,000,000 in funds will come from New York State Aid, budgetary appropriations, and unassigned fund balance.
+The fund, not to exceed $2,000,000, will come from unassigned fund balance.

 Budget Preparation Calendar